flipcoder/textbeat/README.md

 # Overview

 Compose music in a plaintext format or type music directly in the shell.
-The format is vertical and column-based, similar to early music trackers, but with some modern features to make it more accessible and readable by musicians.
+The file format is vertical and column-based, similar to early music trackers, but with some modern features to make it more accessible and readable by musicians.
 The format is intended to be dense but readable once learned.

+# Difference with Trackers

 In a traditional tracker, individual notes would take place over multiple channels.
 For instance, a C major chord would be specified in a way a computer would understand it: 3 notes across 3 separate channels: C,E,G.
-In Decadence, you can do it as a chord in 1 channel:
+In Decadence, you can write it in a single channel as a chord.
-You could choose to write it as "Cmaj". or since we're in the key of C, "1maj", "maj", "major", "M", or "I" would also work.
+You may choose to write it as "Cmaj". or since we're in the key of C, "1maj", "ma", "maj", "major", "M", or "I" would also work.

+Unlike with humans, chord voicings need to be specific for parsing, even if they're complex.

-Chord voicings can get complex and specific, and decadence's format prefers density, So you may find yourself writing voicings spanning octaves like this:
+So, you may find yourself writing a huge voicing spanning octaves like this:

 maj7#4/sus2/1

+(same thing with note names: Cmaj7#4/Csus2/C)

 The above chord voicing spans 3 octaves and contains 9 notes.
 It is a Cmaj7 chord w/ an added #4, followed by a lower octave Csus2.
 Then at the bottom, there is a C bass note.
-Writing this in a tracker with 1 note per channel would be difficult to read (at least to me).
+Writing this in a tracker with 1 note per channel, or even in piano roll, is difficult to read and understand (at least to me).
 As cryptic as it may seem to non-musicians, condensed chord voicings are going to make more sense to your ear over time than seeing random note letters fly by.
+To build an association between the chords and how they sound, run decadence and type them in the shell.

+I'm a fan of thinking about music and chords in a relative way that is not dependent on key.
 For this reason, decadence prefers numbered note notation and key note transposition over arbitrary note names (even though both are valid).
-If no number prefix is given, like in this example, it is always 1, and unless we tranpose, that means C.
+If no number prefix is given, like in the above examples, it is always 1, and unless we tranpose, that means C.

 Note to musicians: There are a few quirks with the parser that make the chord interpretation different than what musicians would expect.
 For example, slash chords do not imply inversions, but are for stacking across octaves.
 Additionally, note names do no imply chords.
 For example, C/E means play a C note with an E in a lower octave, whereas a musician might interpret this as a specific chord voicing.
-(Inversions use jazz letter suffix or shift operator (majb or maj>))
+(Inversions use shift operator (maj>))

 # Why?